nofuss/songbook/Bass/notes.md

 X 11) MONEY FOR NOTHING by Dire Straits.
 I’ve got a feeling Sting might have played the bassline on this, it’s a nice 8th note riff kind of song.

-12) SATISFACTION by The Rolling Stones Simple yet effective Bill Wyman 8th note line on classic 60s rock track.
+X 12) SATISFACTION by The Rolling Stones Simple yet effective Bill Wyman 8th note line on classic 60s rock track.

 13) KEEP ON RUNNING by Spencer Davies Group.
 A great track featuring Muff Winwood’s iconic driving bassline, the whole tune was reportedly written in less than 10 minutes once he’d come up with the bassline.